Disease Guide ·Heartworm ·2026

 Heartworm Coverage Basics

 Most accident-and-illness policies cover heartworm treatment if your dog tests negative at enrollment.
 Standard 14-day illness waiting period applies.
-Treatment costs of $1,000-$3,000 make this a condition where insurance clearly pays off — assuming you qualify.
+Treatment costs of $1,000-$3,000 make this a condition where insurance clearly pays off.

 Red flag · Routine exclusion